The Belgian Grand Prix has always been a favourite of fans and drivers alike and few tracks can boast the history of Spa-Francorchamps.

 The weather at Spa has often played a part in creating a dramatic Grand Prix.
 It once rained at the Belgian Grand Prix on 20 consecutive occasions, but that’s not the whole story.
 The circuit is so large, that it often rains in isolated sections of the track, while others remain bone dry.

 This often catches the drivers out, not least than in the 2008 race.
 A mostly dry race was led by Kimi Raikkonen when the rain hit with less than five laps remaining.
 With the leaders refusing to pit for wet tyres on a dampening track, chaos ensued.
 Kimi and Lewis Hamilton swapped first position on the closing laps until the Finn was unable to keep on the track.

 After Hamilton took the chequered flag, the fighting continued behind as those who risked the pit for intermediates tore through the field.

 Even in the summer months, the weather at Spa can be unpredictable.
 The 2019 6 Hours of Spa – held in May – suffered several safety car periods and was even red-flagged due to snow, sleet and hail.
 But those fans who persevered in the toughest conditions were rewarded with one of the most memorable races in the event’s history.

 Skip through the full race highlights to see how snow affected the first and final laps of this dramatic race.

 What will you experience at Spa?

-Historic moments happen every time the cars hit the tarmac at Spa.
-Whether your looking for the furore of the Belgian Grand Prix, or endurance of WEC’s six-hour race, you can book your tickets with Motorsport Tickets.
+The History of Spa-Francorchamps is still being written.
+Drama shows itself every time the cars hit the tarmac at Spa.
+Whether you’re looking for the furore of the Belgian Grand Prix, or endurance of WEC’s six-hour race, you can book your tickets with Motorsport Tickets.